hanakai-rb/site/content/posts/2016/2016-01-12-announcing-lotus-060.md

 end
 ```

-We can invoke these new taks with:
+We can invoke these new tasks with:

 ```shell
 bundle exec rake print_info